wsh307/screenshot-to-code/README.md

 poetry run uvicorn main:app --reload --port 7001
 ```

-If you want to use Anthropic, add the `ANTHROPIC_API_KEY` to `backend/.env` with your API key from Anthropic.
+If you want to use Anthropic, add `ANTHROPIC_API_KEY` to `backend/.env`.
+You can also set up the keys using the settings dialog on the front-end (click the gear icon after loading the frontend).

 Run the frontend: